DAOveloped/HappyNewsDAO/checklist.md

 ### Module A: Signing up new journalists
 - [x] Create a folder structure for the application process
 - [x] Embed the journalist application form in the Happy News DAO Twitter account
+- [x] Embed the Fresh Article Submission form in the Happy News DAo Twitter account
-- [x] Implement functionality to automatically store journalist submissions to Google Sheets (using Deform or similar tool)
+- [x] Implement functionality to automatically store journalist submissions to Google Sheets
 - [x] Set up the necessary credentials and authentication for accessing the Google Sheets API
 - [x] Develop a script or tool to receive a trigger when a new application is submitted
 - [ ] Create a function to retrieve the latest application from the Google Sheet named "Applications" and the tab named "Applications"